Iglesys347/diy-nn/README.md

 Only `numpy` is required as specified in [requirements.txt](requirements.txt).

 However if you want to run the examples from [`docs/examples/`](docs/examples/) folder, you will need to install other packages specified in [doc/examples/requirements.txt](docs/examples/requirements.txt).

+## Math explanation

+The maths behind this implementation are shortly explained in [docs/Partial-Math-Explanation.md](docs/Partial-Math-Explanation.md).

+## Examples

+Some examples of usage can be found in [`docs/examples/`](docs/examples/] folder.